ros-navigation/docs.nav2.org/tutorials/docs/camera_callibration.rst

        ``ros2 topic list``

-4- This will show you all the topics published make sure that there is an image_raw topic /camera/image_raw.To confirm that its a real topic and actually publishing check topic hz:
+4- This will show you all the topics published make sure that there is an image_raw topic /camera/image_raw.
+To confirm that its a real topic and actually publishing check topic hz:

  ``ros2 topic hz /camera/image_raw``